AshleyBrooks213/AshleyBrooks213/README.md

 I am looking for full-time oppotunites!

-⚡ Fun fact: ...I am a total Lord of the Rings nerd!
+⚡ Fun fact: ...I am a total Lord of the Rings nerd!!